 Promotion of devices for off-label use

-Device companies should be prohibited from promoting a device for uses that have not been approved by the FDA.
+Device companies should be prohibited from promoting a device for uses not approved by the FDA.

 National device registry